 And I'd like to mention this separately: I use a very high grade 4.2 mm Cobalt steel (M42) drill bit.
 A razor sharp, long-lasting bit (I've been using the same bit for years) will save you a lot of frustration.
 Believe me.
 Not only will you be working faster, you'll also experience less "runaway", because the bit will start cutting the moment your drill starts to turn.
 The bit you see in the picture is my actual one; it's drilled thousands of holes.

 9.5 mm (3/8") plywood, plain or prelaminated.
 Prelaminated is expensive, but easy and incredibly durable.
 Plain plywood can be painted, preferably with a poly-urethane based coating.
 MDF is not suited for flightcases.
-Plywood is lighter, more durable, and more resitant to scratching and moisture.
+Plywood is lighter, more durable, and more resistant to dings & dents, scratches and moisture.

 Closing extrusions, also known as location, locking or mating extrusions.
 These go in between case and lid(s) to make the closed case solid as a rock.
 They come in male/female, or reversible, and some types have gasket grooves for water tightness.
 These also come in lid maker style, where they're combined with an edge liner to build shallow lids with a single plywood panel.
 I haven't seen these in retail, though.

 "L" or "single angle" extrusions.
 I prefer the 30 mm size.
 Used as edge liners.
 For heavy duty cases these also come in double angle style, where an extra fortification runs along the inside of the case.
 With these kind of edges, you don't build a wooden box first, instead you just pop rivet the panels into place.